6 Steps to Commercial Unlawful Detainers

 Before an action for unlawful detainer can be brought, the landlord must send a three-day notice.
 This notice has very specific requirements and must be followed exactly.
 If the notice is not correct, the tenant may object to the action for unlawful detainer later on in the process.
-This notice, for example, should be in writing, describe the premises, be signed, demand possession, demand rent, specify the precise amount of rent due or specifically mention that the amount is estimated, and much more.
+This notice, for example, should be in writing, describe the premises, be signed, demand possession, demand rent, and specify the precise amount of rent due or specifically mention that the amount is estimated.

 Step 3: The Unlawful Detainer Complaint

-If no payment is issued to the landlord after receiving the three-day notice, the landlord will then file an actual complaint for unlawful detainer and summons.
+If the problem is not corrected within the three days of the tenant being served with the three-day notice, the landlord may then file an actual complaint for unlawful detainer with the local courthouse.

 Step 4: The Tenant Responds